guptayush2112/3T1D_Capacitorless_DRAM/README.md

 # Tools Used:

 <b>• Synopsys Custom Compiler:</b></br>
 The Synopsys Custom Compiler™ design environment is a modern solution for full-custom analog, custom digital, and mixed-signal IC design.
 As the heart of the Synopsys Custom Design Platform, Custom Compiler provides design entry, simulation management and analysis, and custom layout editing features.
-To know more about the tool, kindly refer to: https://www.synopsys.com/implementation-and-signoff/custom-design-platform/custom-compiler.html
+To know more about the tool, kindly refer to: <a href='https://www.synopsys.com/implementation-and-signoff/ams-simulation/primesim-hspice.html/'>Synopsys Custom Compiler</a></br>

 <p align="center">
   <img src="Project Images/custom_compiler_img.jpg"></br>